norrishd/dnd-combat-sim/README.md

 A combat simulator for the world's greatest roleplaying game: Dungeons & Dragons 5e.

 Ever wanted to see who would win in a 5 skeletons vs 1 ogre fight?
-Now you can
+Now you can!

 ## Setup